liferay/generator-liferay-fragments/CONTRIBUTING.md

 All CLI features must be _compatible_ with all Liferay Portal versions: if they depend on some portal feature (API call ,service), they should fail gracefully and so a nice error, but never break anything.

+### Creating a new release

+1. Create a new branch and add changes if needed:
+   - `docs: x` update outdated documentation.
+   - `chore: Update/Remove x` update dependencies (`npm audit`, `npm outdated`).
+   - `fix: x` run all tests and linters.
+   - `chore: Prepare release vX.X.X` update `package.json` and `package-lock.json`.
+2. Create a PR and merge into master.
+3. Create [a new release][4]:
+   - Create `vX.X.X` tag format (same for release title).
+   - Write the changelog in the release description.
+4. `git fetch origin && git checkout vX.X.X` checkout created tag locally.
+5. `npm publish` release to NPM.

 ## Pull Request Process